Tabular Islamic calendar: 30-year cycle

 If leap days are added whenever the remainder equals or exceeds a half day, then all leap years are the same except 15 replaces 16 as the sixth long year per cycle.

 The Ismaili Tayyebi community delays three leap days by one year: the third to year 8, the seventh to year 19 and the tenth to year 27 in their 30-year cycle.

 There is another version where, in addition, the fourth leap day is postponed to year 11 and the last leap day is in the last year of the 30-year cycle.

-The mean month is 29 191/360 days = 29.5305555... days, or 29d 12h 44m.
-This is slightly too short and so will be a day out in about 2,500 solar years or 2,570 lunar years.
-The Tabular Islamic calendar also deviates from the observation based calendar in the short term for various reasons.
+The mean number of days per month in the 30-year cycle is 29.53056 days, or 29d 12h 44m.
+Six months of 29 days and six with 30 days, plus 11 days of the leap years.
+(29 days × 6 months + 30 days × 6 months) × 30 years + 11 leap days = 10,631 days and 10,631 / 360 = 29.53056 (360 is number of months in 30 years).
+And this is approximately how long it takes for the Moon to make full lunar cycle.

 Microsoft's Kuwaiti algorithm is used in Windows to convert between Gregorian calendar dates and Islamic calendar dates.
 There is no fixed correspondence defined in advance between the algorithmic Gregorian solar calendar and the Islamic lunar calendar determined by actual observation.
 As an attempt to make conversions between the calendars somewhat predictable, Microsoft claims to have created this algorithm based on statistical analysis of historical data from Kuwait.
 According to Rob van Gent, the so-called "Kuwaiti algorithm" is simply an implementation of the standard Tabular Islamic calendar algorithm used in Islamic astronomical tables since the 11th century.